tarek99samy/spotify/README.md

 # A spotify mimic

 ### About the project
 >  It is currently developed.
-The project tries to mimic many pages from the Spotify webApp in mobile first approach
+The project tries to mimic many pages from the Spotify webApp in mobile first approach, the web player pages and premium actions not implemented yet

 ### Technologies